-2022 2021

-Derivatives not designated as hedging instruments

-Foreign exchange forward contracts 0.7 0.0
+2023 2022 Derivatives not designated as hedging instruments Foreign exchange forward contracts 0.3 0.7 Embedded derivatives - 0.0 Derivatives designated as hedging instruments Foreign exchange forward contracts (cash flow hedge) -0.6 -

-Embedded derivatives 0.0 0.0

-(21) Contingent assets and liabilities
+(20) Contingent assets and liabilities

 For certain projects, banks issue bank guarantees to third parties in which they stand surety for the Company meeting its obligations under the contracts.
 If a claim is made on a bank guarantee by third parties, the bank has the right of recourse to the Company.
 On 30 September, the following amounts of bank guarantees were outstanding: